-In the 2020 World Bank Doing Business Report, St. Lucia ranked 107th out of 190 countries in the ease of registering property, compared to 104th in 2019.
+In the 2020 World Bank Doing Business Report, Saint Lucia ranked 107th out of 190 countries in the ease of registering property.
 It takes about 17 days to complete the necessary procedures, at a cost of about 7.2 percent of the property value.

 Intellectual Property Rights

-This Act protects literary, dramatic, musical, artistic, creative products, and performances in St. Lucia.
-To be eligible for copyright protection, the work must be written down, recorded or otherwise fixed in a material form.
+This Act protects literary, dramatic, musical, artistic, creative products, and performances in Saint Lucia.
+To be eligible for copyright protection, the work must be written down, recorded, or otherwise fixed in a material form.
 Storage of the work in a computer can be regarded as a recording of the work in a material form.

 While the legal structures governing intellectual property are generally strong, enforcement is inconsistent.
 The Attorney General is responsible for administering intellectual property laws.
 The Registry of Companies and Intellectual Property Office administers the registration of patents, trademarks, and service marks.

-St. Lucia is a signatory to the Washington Treaty on Intellectual Property in Respect of Integrated Circuits, the World Intellectual Property Organization (WIPO) Performances and Phonograms Treaty, the WIPO Copyright Treaty, the Vienna Agreement Establishing an International Classification of the Figurative Elements of Marks, and the Convention for the Protection of Producers of Phonograms Against Unauthorized Duplication of Their Phonograms.
-St. Lucia is also a signatory to the Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks, the Patent Cooperation Treaty, the Rome Convention for the Protection of Performers, and Producers of Phonograms and Broadcasting Organization.
-In addition, St. Lucia has signed the Paris Convention for the Protection of Industrial Property, the Berne Convention for the Protection of Literary and Artistic Works, and the Convention Establishing the World Intellectual Property Organization.
+Saint Lucia is a signatory to the Washington Treaty on Intellectual Property in Respect of Integrated Circuits, the WIPO Performances and Phonograms Treaty, the WIPO Copyright Treaty, the Vienna Agreement Establishing an International Classification of the Figurative Elements of Marks, and the Convention for the Protection of Producers of Phonograms Against Unauthorized Duplication of Their Phonograms.
+Saint Lucia is also a signatory to the Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks, the Patent Cooperation Treaty, the Rome Convention for the Protection of Performers, and Producers of Phonograms and Broadcasting Organization.
+In addition, Saint Lucia has signed the Paris Convention for the Protection of Industrial Property, the Berne Convention for the Protection of Literary and Artistic Works, and the Convention Establishing the World Intellectual Property Organization.

 The Comptroller of Customs spearheads the preventative and enforcement aspects of intellectual property rights protection, which includes the detention, seizure, and forfeiture of counterfeit goods.
 The Customs and Excise Department conducts investigations of customs offenses and administers fines and penalties.

-St. Lucia is not listed on the U.S. Trade Representative’s (USTR’s) 2018 Out-Of-Cycle Review of Notorious Markets or in the 2019 Special 301 Report.
-For additional information about treaty obligations and points of contact at local intellectual property offices, please see WIPO’s country profiles at http://www.wipo.int/directory/en.
+Saint Lucia is not listed in the U.S. Trade Representative’s 2020 Review of Notorious Markets for Counterfeiting or Piracy or in its 2021 Special 301 Report.
+For additional information about treaty obligations and points of contact at local intellectual property offices, please see WIPO’s country profiles at http://www.wipo.int/directory/en .